-Gateway 2: Longton Road (A520) The Longton Road is the main gateway to the Town from the north east and is also heavily used.

-The road reaches the Town Centre via the northern boundary of the Stone Town Conservation Area having passed through the adjacent Moddershall Valley Conservation Area.

-As it enters the town centre the road affords important views of parts of Victorian Stone and in particular the old Co-op bakery building and the imposing Church of St John, (Grade II Listed and currently unused).
+The Longton Road is the main gateway to the Town from the north east and is also heavily used. - 21.7 The road reaches the Town Centre via the northern boundary of the Stone Town Conservation Area having passed through the adjacent Moddershall Valley Conservation Area. - 21.8 As it enters the town centre the road affords important views of parts of Victorian Stone and in particular the old Co-op bakery building and the imposing Church of St John, (Grade II Listed and currently unused).

-Gateway 3: Lichfield Road

-The Lichfield Road is the main entrance from Lichfield and enters via the southern residential area.
+- 21.9 Gateway 3: Lichfield Road - The Lichfield Road is the main entrance from Lichfield and enters via the southern residential area.
 The road reaches the town centre as Lichfield Street, where it passes imposing Georgian and Victorian housing stock and several independent retailers.
-It affords important views across the town centre and of the built heritage of the High Street including several Grade II listed buildings and affords an interesting entrance to the Town Centre for the increasing number of railway travellers from as far away as London to the south and Manchester and Crewe to the north.
+It affords important views across the town centre and of the built heritage of the High Street including several Grade II listed buildings - 21.10 Gateway 4: Railway Station/Station Approach Stone's mid Victorian railway station is itself Grade II listed and affords an interesting entrance to the Town Centre for the increasing number of railway travellers from as far away as London to the south and Manchester and Crewe to the north. - 21.11 It has an imposing and attractive facade and is positioned at the head of Station Approach, a road that leads directly into the town centre at Granville Square passing by for the most part Victorian housing stock and St Dominic's School and Church, (Grade II listed). - 21.12 Gateway 5: Trent and Mersey Canal